blynkkk/blynk-library/docs/Basics.md

   * WiFi
   * USB (Serial)
   * ...
-* Set of easy-to-use widgets
+* Set of easy-to-use Widgets
 * Direct pin manipulation with no code writing
 * Easy to integrate and add new functionality using virtual pins
-* Device-to-Device communication using Bridge
+* Device-to-Device communication using Bridge Widget
 * Sending emails, tweets etc.
-* ... there will be more!
+* ... more features are constantly added!

 ### Configuration